So you’re looking to learn how to shoot a recurve bow.

 Releasing the arrow should be slow and smooth.
 Relax your right hand and move it back slightly until the bowstring slips out of your fingers.
 After releasing the string, follow-through with your shot by continuing to relax your hand until it hangs by your ear.
 The bow will naturally tilt forward a little bit during the follow-through.

-By mastering these fundamentals, you’ll be able to add more sophisticated shooting techniques with confidence.
+By learning how to shoot a recurve bow with proper shooting form, you’ll be able to add more sophisticated shooting techniques with confidence.
 If you’re still on the market for a beginner archery set, checkout our Complete Beginner’s Archery Set.
 You can set it up aywhere with at least 20 feet of shooting space, such as a backyard, park, beach, cottage, and more.

 It comes with your choice of a Bear® Archery beginner’s bow (with bows for all ages to choose from), as well as 6 foam-tipped arrows and a giant target board.

-More than 20 000 Canadians have learned archery using this set.
+Millions of campers, schools, and beginners use Bear Archery® bows to teach and learn archery, and over 20 thousand Canadians have learned archery with this target board set.
 Buy one set and get a second set as a gift for 25% off (use coupon code “gift25” at checkout when purchasing 2 sets).